marsalmorera/stock-analysis/README.md

 Observations
 Stock prices exhibit high variability, with a positively skewed distribution due to the presence of high-value stocks.
 The interquartile range provides a more reliable snapshot of typical prices, excluding outliers.

 Next Steps

 Perform detailed EDA to identify key trends and sector performance.
 Investigate the relationship between sector representation and stock performance.
-Explore predictive modeling with currentprice as the target variable.

 Data Source

 The dataset and additional documentation are available on Kaggle.